aryanvar/Cricketers-Info/README.md

 ## Yuvraj Singh
 Yuvraj Singh born on 12 December 1981 is a former Indian international cricketer who played in all formats of the game.
 He is an all-rounder who batted left-handed in the middle order and bowled slow left-arm orthodox, and is known for his aggressive batting style and all-round ability.

+## Suresh Raina
+Suresh Raina is an Indian former international cricketer.
+He occasionally served as stand-in captain for Indian men's national cricket team during the absence of the main captain.

+## KL Rahul
+Kannaur Lokesh Rahul is an Indian cricketer who currently is the vice-captain of the India national team in all formats.
+He plays for Karnataka in domestic cricket.
+He is the current captain of Lucknow Super Giants in the Indian Premier League.

+## Virender Sehwag
+Virender Sehwag is a former Indian cricketer.
+He represented India from 1999 to 2013.
+He played for Delhi and Haryana in Indian domestic cricket.
+He played as aggressive opening batsman throughout his playing days.

+## Hardik Pandya
+Hardik Himanshu Pandya is an Indian international cricketer who plays for the India national cricket team at the international level and the Baroda cricket team in Indian domestic cricket.

+## Rohit Sharma
+Rohit Gurunath Sharma is an Indian international cricketer who is the current captain of the Indian national cricket team.
+In the Indian Premier League he captains Mumbai Indians and is a right-handed opening batsman, and an occasional right-arm off break bowler.
+He plays for Mumbai in domestic cricket.

+## Ravindra Jadeja
+Ravindrasinh Anirudhsinh Jadeja, commonly known as Ravindra Jadeja, is an Indian international cricketer.
+He is an all-rounder, who bats left-handed and bowls left-arm orthodox spin.
+He was the captain of the Chennai Super Kings in the Indian Premier League.
+He represents Saurashtra in first-class cricket.